OmeRichWeizmann/omer-intro-to-lab-automation/Project5-Reacting using interrupts/README.md

 answer here: ____The LED will turn on when pressed only when the code is not within the "for" loop, which means that I have only a specific moment in which I can activate my LED.______

 ## Use interrupt to light led
 - Add code to create an interrupt pin (why can't it be the button pin?).
-Use a variable for this. ---- A: It cannot be the interrupt pin because the interrupt pins can be only D2 and D3
+Use a variable for this. ---- A: It cannot be the button pin because the interrupt pins can be only D2 and D3
 - Short the interrupt pin with the button pin
 - test.
 Does it work? ----A: Yes!
 I shorted the interrupt pin with the button pin and toggled a boolean variable to switch the LED On and Off